qinglion/sdkjs/visio/model/serialize_classes.md

 ## Current task specification

-Look at the any row in the table that have non empty first and second column and doesn't have a plus sign in the 3rd column.
+Look at the any row in the table that have both non-empty first and second column and doesn't have a plus sign in the 3rd column.
-Add implementation of the prototype of the class from the 1st column to the file @[visio/model/Serialize.js].
+Add implementation only of the readChild and readAttribute of the class from the 1st column to the file @[visio/model/Serialize.js].
 Use the C++ code of the "fromPPTY" function of the class from the 2nd column in the @[VsdxFormat] folder as the basis for the logic.
 No need to add init to class members that are declared in @[visio/model/VisioDocument.js] or @[visio/model/ooxmlApi/ooxmlApiIndex.js]
 Use Shape_Type.prototype.readAttribute and Shape_Type.prototype.readChild as references for implementation.
 Do not check initialized values in the methods (e.g., no need to check "if (!this.authorList) {").